-Filmed in Arizona (which has to do duty for Texas and Mexico but that’s alright) and also in the Kanab Canyon in Utah, it glows.
+Filmed in Arizona (which has to do duty for Texas and Mexico but that’s alright) and also in Kanab, Utah, it glows.
 Shots are framed beautifully and there is some impressive long-focus work.
 There are the inevitable indoor sound-stage scenes, regrettably, especially at the beginning, but you forgive that for the truly ‘Western’ setting in most of the film.

 The plot is the good old one (William S Hart did it several times; Gary Cooper did it in Texas) about a man passing himself off as the son of a rich rancher, falling for his ‘sister’ and then ‘fessing up because he was decent really.
 This version adds a trip to Mexico to fetch back the real son, adopted by a bandit chief Rubriz (Joseph Calleia, an actor who was never less than excellent) who can’t bear to see the boy go.
 It’s melodramatic and intricate but it certainly carries you along.
 It was by pulpmeister ‘Evan Evans’ (aka Max Brand).
 By the way, Joseph Calleia was to be the best thing about a later Ladd Western, The Iron Mistress.